The Partnership for Assessment of Readiness for College and Careers (PARCC) Assessments

 PARCC Graduation Requirements

-Students enrolled in English 10 and Algebra I for the first time this year or in a previous year must pass the course and participate in the corresponding PARCC assessments.
+Students enrolled in English 10 and Algebra I for the first time before 2016-2017 must pass the course and participate in the corresponding PARCC assessments.
 A score for Algebra I HSA or English 10 HSA can also be used to fulfill the assessment requirements.
-Passing the PARCC assessments in English 10 and Algebra I will not become a graduation requirement until the 2016–2017 school year.
+Students enrolled in English 10 or Algebra I during or after the 2016-2017 school year are required to pass the assessment.

 Summary of assessment graduation requirements: